lwilletts/mpvc/README.md

  (cd mpvc; extras/mpvc-installer link-user)
  (cd mpvc; extras/mpvc-installer check-reqs)

- # use mpvc-fzf to search and play youtube media
- mpvc-fzf -p 'kupla mirage'
  # use mpvc to add/load/save media files or online YT URLs
  mpvc add /path/to/your/*.mp3 # or your URLs find . -type f -name | mpvc load